Hanserfaust/game-developers-base/python-cocos2d/README.md

 with a fix to the broken ImGui base class.

-Purpose, to:
-- Show a very basic Coco application skeleton opening a window.
-- Show how to integrate ImGUI with cocos to make settings to the application dynamically.

 ![](img/example1.png)

 ### Example 2: Coco Sprites

+Purpose:
+- Show how perform the fundamental operations of any 2D-game: working with sprites.

 This example is based on: https://github.com/los-cocos/cocos/blob/master/samples/demo_sprites.py

-It shows of a host of useful sprite transformation routines useful for game developers.

 The same [repository](https://github.com/los-cocos/cocos/blob/master/samples/) contains a number of other useful examples that you could check out.